nathancassano/snes2asm/README.md

 Overview
 --------

 SNES2ASM is more than a disassembler.
 Generate assembly code with insights!
-Control the pipelines to assets like graphics, tile-maps, palettes and text.
+Control the pipelines to assets like graphics, tile-maps, palettes, sound and text.
 Write your own configuration files describing the layouts of your ROMS.
 Makes developing your game modifications easy than ever.

 ### Features
 * Complete ROM disassembly and reassembly.